 - Create a linked storage account.

-- Create a pool in which to provision the worker VMs.
+- Create a pool in which you can provision the worker VMs.

 - Upload the compute node application or scripts to the pool.